tsparticles/tsparticles/engine/README.md

     <img width="64" alt="Premium Addons for Elementor" src="https://particles.js.org/images/premium-addons-wordpress-plugin.png" />
 </div>
 <div>
-    Premium Addons for Elementor is one of the most common plugins for Elementor that offers 55+ highly customizable Elementor Widgets and Section Add-ons. tsParticles is exclusively included in the Premium Particles Section Add-on for the Elementor Page Builder. <a href="https://premiumaddons.com/particles-section-addon-for-elementor-page-builder/" target="_blank">Check It Now</a>.<br />
+    Premium Addons for Elementor is one of the most common plugins for Elementor that offers more than 55 highly customizable Elementor Widgets and Section Add-ons. tsParticles is exclusively included in Premium Particles Section Add-on for Elementor Page Builder. <a href="https://premiumaddons.com/particles-section-addon-for-elementor-page-builder/" target="_blank">Check It Now</a>.<br />
-    Use Premium Addons for Elementor Page Builder and get the chance to include tsParticles in your next WordPress website without writing a single line of code. <a href="https://premiumaddons.com/particles-section-addon-for-elementor-page-builder/" target="_blank">See a Live Example</a>.
+    Use Premium Addons for Elementor Page Builder and get the chance to include tsParticles in your next WordPress website without the need to write a single line of code. <a href="https://premiumaddons.com/particles-section-addon-for-elementor-page-builder/" target="_blank">See a Live Example</a>.
 </div>
 <div style="clear: both;"></div>